zakrot/wp-slimstat/readme.txt

 * Fixed: bug in filtering Top Pages (thank you, [TechnoViel](http://wordpress.org/support/topic/slimstat-showing-old-hits-in-current-month-day-but-not-when-filtering-by-page))
 * Launched: [WP SlimStat](http://slimstat.getused.to.it/) official website is now live (and growing)

-= 2.9.5 =
-* Fixed: vulnerability that would allow visitors to inject javascript code into the admin, under specific circumstances (thank you, [mikes88](http://wordpress.org/support/topic/sanitize-the-plugin))

-= 2.9.4 =
-* Fixed: bug that prevented the 'Limit Results' option from working properly (thank you, Romain Petges)
-* Fixed: a bug was preventing those users who were using the Refresh Interval feature from visualizing the stats
-* Fixed: a bug affecting the filter on browsers and operating system in the Right Now tab (thank you, Davide)
-* Updated: some new SQL optimizations have been implemented

-= 2.9.3 =
-* Updated: SQL optimizations have been implemented in the core DB APIs, your stats should now load a little faster
-* Fixed: minor bugs in the core tracking functionality, affecting the way tags associated to posts were recorded (thank you, [Neil](http://wordpress.org/support/topic/categories-vs-tags) and [Davide](http://www.davidetomasello.it/))
-* Updated: ip geolocation database (February 2013).
-Go to Settings > SlimStat > Maintenance tab > Update Geolocation DB to load the new data.

 == Donors ==
 [7times77](http://7times77.com),
 [Andrea Pinti](http://andreapinti.com),